Zren/zren.github.io/kde.md

 {% assign i = i | plus: 1 %}
-* {:#cfg-{{ i }}} Do not open the “Start Menu” with Windows/Meta key (KDE 5.8) We need to set `Meta=` under the group `[ModifierOnlyShortcuts]` in the file `~/config/kwinrc`, then restart kwin.
+* {:#cfg-{{ i }}} Do not open the “Start Menu” with Windows/Meta key (KDE 5.8) We need to set `Meta=` under the group `[ModifierOnlyShortcuts]` in the file `~/config/kwinrc`, then reload kwin.
   It's easier to use these commmands than doing it by hand.
   {% highlight bash %}
 kwriteconfig --file ~/.config/kwinrc --group ModifierOnlyShortcuts --key Meta "" qdbus org.kde.KWin /KWin reconfigure
   {% endhighlight %}

 {% assign i = i | plus: 1 %}
-* {:#cfg-{{ i }}} Hide titlebars when maximized (like Ubuntu) We need to set `BorderlessMaximizedWindows=true` under the group `[Windows]` in the file `~/config/kwinrc`, then restart kwin.
+* {:#cfg-{{ i }}} Hide titlebars when maximized (like Ubuntu) We need to set `BorderlessMaximizedWindows=true` under the group `[Windows]` in the file `~/config/kwinrc`, then reload kwin.
   It's easier to use these commmands than doing it by hand.
   {% highlight bash %}
 kwriteconfig5 --file ~/.config/kwinrc --group Windows --key BorderlessMaximizedWindows true qdbus org.kde.KWin /KWin reconfigure
   {% endhighlight %}